 Some people prefer not to talk to family or friends – for example because they don’t want to worry them.
 You can also talk to your medical team.
 You will be given a main contact, or keyworker, who will usually be a specialist nurse.
 They can provide emotional support as well as medical care.

 You might find it helps to talk to others affected by pancreatic cancer, who can understand what you are going through.
-We have an online discussion forum for anyone affected by pancreatic cancer.
-And there are support groups around the country where you can meet others.
+We have an online discussion forum for anyone affected by pancreatic cancer, and we run Living with Pancreatic Cancer Support Days, where you can meet others.
+There are also support groups around the country.

 Some people find counselling helpful.
-This gives you a safe place to come to terms with your feelings and find ways to cope.
+This gives you a safe place to come to terms with your feelings and may help you find ways to cope.
 If you’re interested in counselling, speak to your GP or nurse – they may be able to refer you.
-Cancer centres and Maggie’s sometimes also have counsellors.
-You can find more information about counselling from the British Association of Counselling and Psychotherapy, or the Counselling Directory.

 Looking after yourself